tarantool/metrics/doc/monitoring/api_reference.rst

             }
         })

-    You can add several entry points of the same format by different paths, like this:
+    You can add several entry points of the same format but with different paths, for example:

     ..  code-block:: lua